UK nuclear regulator starts legal proceedings against Sellafield Ltd

 Sellafield is on the coast of Cumbria, northwest England.
 Activities at the site include nuclear fuel reprocessing, nuclear waste storage and nuclear decommissioning, and it is a former nuclear power generating site.

-Sellafield Ltd is owned by the Nuclear Decommissioning Authority, which was not immediately available for comment.
+Sellafield Ltd is owned by the Nuclear Decommissioning Authority, which said it was unable to comment as the matter is the subject of court proceedings.

 Reporting by Nina Chestney; Editing by Mark Potter